 Fatalii is based out of Finland, so shipping may be added to your order.
 Also, if you are located in the US, a phytosanitary certificate is required for international seed orders.
 Check with Fatalii to learn more.

 Growing these peppers is very similar to growing any other C. baccatum variety.
-The plants in this species tend to take longer to fully mature, and the Stripey is no exception.
+The plants in this species tend to take longer to fully mature, and the stripey is no exception.
 Our very first ripe pepper came about 6 months after planting the seeds!

 The plants can grow to be very tall as well, with our potted plant measuring about 5 feet tall.
 If pruned for height, I wouldn’t be surprised if the plants could reach 6-8 feet tall in a single season.

-Essentially, you’ll grow this plant the same way you would a jalapeno pepper.
+Essentially, you’ll grow this plant the same way you would a jalapeño pepper.
 Just be prepared to have patience as the peppers ripen incredibly slowly!

 Most baccatum varieties behave the same way, though some (like the aji pineapple) are smaller plants.
 The SRS can grow to be a giant in perfect conditions!